mdn/translated-content/files/pt-br/learn/forms/how_to_structure_a_web_form/index.md

     </section>
     ```

 6. Now we'll turn to the second `<section>` of our form — the payment information.
 Here we have three distinct widgets along with their labels, each contained inside a `<p>`.
 The first is a drop down menu ({{htmlelement("select")}}) for selecting credit card type. the second is an `<input>` element of type number, for entering a credit card number.
 The last one is an `<input>` element of type `date`, for entering the expiration date of the card (this one will come up with a date picker widget in supporting browsers, and fall back to a normal text input in non-supporting browsers).
 Again, enter the following below the previous section:

-    ```
+    ```html
     <section>
         <h2>Payment information</h2>
         <p>